web2py/py4web/docs/chapter-16.rst

 and the function will be called every 500ms but will skip if the previous call did not terminate.
-Online other debounce implementations out there, it makes sure the last call is always execupted by delaying it (in the example 200ms);
+Unlike other debounce implementations out there, it makes sure the last call is always executed by delaying it (in the example 200ms);

 **Q.debounce**